The Villager of Level 999

-The Level 999 Villager (LV999の村人, Lv999 no Murabito) is a Japanese light novel series written by Koneko Hoshitsuki and illustrated by Fuumi.
-It was initially serialized on the user-generated novel publishing website from July 2015 to December 2018.
-It was later acquired by Enterbrain who published eight volumes from April 2016 to January 2019.
+The Villager of Level 999 (LV999の村人, Lv999 no Murabito) is a Japanese light novel series written by Koneko Hoshitsuki and illustrated by Fuumi.
+It was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from July 2015 to December 2018, before being acquired and published by Enterbrain from April 2016 to January 2019.
 A manga adaptation illustrated by Kenichi Iwamoto began serialization in Kadokawa Shoten's seinen manga magazine Comp Ace in May 2017.
-An anime television series adaptation produced by Brain's Base is set to premiere in 2026.
+An anime television series adaptation produced by Brain's Base aired from July to September 2026.

+Plot

+Everyone is born with a class assigned to them.
+Their class—warrior, hero, magician, cleric, etc—determines the life they will live.
+Among these classes is the weakest: the villager.
+Villagers have no power; they are protected by the other classes.
+Koji Kagami is one of them.
+At the age of two, Kagami understood that money was the key to a better life, and that killing monsters was the fastest way to earn it.
+He spent 20 years killing monsters and reached level 999, despite the average level of villagers being 10.